mccalluc/parkinglots/index.md

 We should also remember the role of travel in the spread of disease.
 The casual assumption that travel is part of the lifestyle of the developed world is broken.

-As you zoom out on each of these, trying to find some landmark you recognize, treasure the corner of the world you can walk to, and hesitate before starting a journey that requires paving a space for you at the far side.
+Try to treasure your own walkable corner of the world, and hesitate before starting a journey that requires paving a place for you at the end.

 [Begin...](places/1)